akctba/secret-santa-go-api/README.md

 # secret-santa-go-api
-A Secret Santa API as an exercise of Go
+A Secret Santa API as an exercise of Go, challenge proposed by @LukeberryPi